awlondon/primarydesignco-blog/_posts/2026-02-04-facts-anchor-us.md

 The choice, then, is not between certainty and chaos.
 It is between narratives that insulate themselves from correction and practices that remain responsive to reality.

-Preparing the Conclusion

-The final section will return to the opening question: fractured realities or shared illusions.
-It will argue that both are symptoms of the same failure, and that verification—not agreement—is the only stable alternative.
-The emphasis will remain on agency: individuals and institutions still have leverage, even in distorted environments.
+The final section returns to the opening question and argues that verification—not agreement—is the only stable alternative.

 {% include ad.html %}